jpthiele/ExtendableGrids.jl/docs/src/adjacency.md

 as a SparseMatrixCSC, in general this would be a waste of storage.

-For the general case, it is sufficient to only store the column start indieces and the column entries (row numbers), and to implicitely assume that nonzero entries are 1.
+For the general case, it is sufficient to only store the column start indieces and the column entries (row numbers), and to implicitly assume that nonzero entries are 1.
 This kind of storage is realised in a VariableTargetAdjacency.